-Terracotta Warriors: Guardians of Immortality offers you a rare opportunity to have an intimate and immersive encounter with a selection of the remarkable 2,300-year-old terracotta warriors, who, for more than 2,000 years, secretly guarded the tomb of Qin Shihuang, China’s First Emperor.
+Terracotta Warriors: Guardians of Immortality offers you a rare opportunity to have an intimate and immersive encounter with some of the remarkable ancient terracotta warriors.
+For more than 2,000 years, they secretly guarded the tomb of Qin Shihuang, China’s First Emperor.

-The underground army was discovered by chance in 1974 and has come to be regarded as one of the greatest archaeological finds of the 20th century – an eighth wonder of the world.
+Discovered by chance in 1974, the underground army is one of the greatest ever archaeological finds – and regarded by some as an eighth wonder of the world.

-This landmark exhibition features eight warriors standing 180 centimetres high and two full-size horses from the famous terracotta army, as well as two half-size replica bronze chariots, each drawn by four horses.
+This landmark exhibition features eight warriors standing 180 centimetres tall, and two full-size horses from the famous terracotta army – as well as two half-size replica bronze horse-drawn chariots.

-Experience the wonder of these ancient artefacts and gain a deeper understanding of the First Emperor’s vision and his unification of China, which shaped the nation as we know it today.
+Experience the wonder of these ancient artefacts and gain a deep understanding of the First Emperor’s vision for his afterlife and his unification of China, which shaped the nation we know today.

 Other: Win a trip to see the Terracotta Army with China Southern Airlines